apigee/consumer-data-standards-au/README.md

 You can see and try out an actual instance of such a portal at [https://live-cds-au-sandbox.devportal.apigee.io](https://live-cds-au-sandbox.devportal.apigee.io)

-## A note on Admin APIs
+## Admin APIs
 This reference implementation includes Admin endpoints, *Metadata Update* and *Get Metrics*.
 These endpoints are meant to be called by the CDR Register only.
-In order to be able to test these endpoints, the deployment script generates a set of private/public keys for a *Mock* CDR Register.
-The public keys are used to verify JWT tokens included in requests to these endpoints.
-If you want to test these endpoints, you'll need to generate a JWT token using the generated private key, found in *./setup/certs/MockCDRRegister_rsa_private.pem*.
+In order to be able to test these endpoints, the deployment script generates a *Mock* implementation of the Register.
+The Mock implementation includes a facility to generate such an Admin API request (which is essentially a JWT token signed by the mock CDR register).

 The standards mandate that a token be used only once, so you'll need to generate a new token for each request.

-The Postman collection includes a helper request to generate a compliant JWT header and body.
-You can use your own scripts or public tools to generate the JWT Token.
+The Postman collection includes a request to the helper endpoint in the Mock CDR Register (*/mock-cdr-register/adminrequest*) to generate a compliant request.

-The reference implementation also includes an optional solution that utilises Apigee Analytics capabilities to return actual metrics.
+The reference implementation also includes an optional solution that utilises Apigee Analytics capabilities to return **actual** metrics.
 For more details see its associated [README.md](./src/additional-solutions/metrics-service/README.md)

 ## Shared Flows

-There are 9 shared flows that implement common functionality required by the Banking and Admin APIs.
+There are 13 shared flows that implement common functionality required by the Banking, Admin and dynamic client registration APIs.

 1. *check-request-headers*: Makes sure mandatory headers are included in a request, and that headers have acceptable values.
 2. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
 This impact the traffic thresholds and performance SLOs applied to the request.
 Used by the *check-request-headers* shared flow, but can also be used independently.